The web server of Linkurious Enterprise delivers the application to end users through HTTP/S.

 listenPortHttps): The public HTTPS port of the web server.

-In some cases, Linkurious needs to generate links to itself (for example when generating links to the widget).
+In some cases, Linkurious Enterprise needs to generate links to itself (for example when generating a link to a widget).
 For that, the server needs to know its public domain and port to generate those links.

 The public port can be different from the actual port if you use traffic rerouting